 It was a very fall time.
 The next day, I made a pretty big lunch salad.

 Then HB and I went to Caribbean Plate in Falls Church.
-A Salteña and some yucca fries hit the spot.by rsiv with no comments yet
+A Salteña and some yucca fries hit the spot.by rsiv with

 On Thursday, HB, Marteen, and I went to Mad Fox for steal the stein.
 The Oktoberfest beer was good, and I have gotten pretty good use out of the mug.
 That weekend, we went to the pumpkin patch to take some pictures.

 That night we went to Paladar to meet my sister’s boyfriend’s dad.
-I got a rum flight, and some awesome ropa vieja.by rsiv with no comments yet
+I got a rum flight, and some awesome ropa vieja.by rsiv with

 For my sister’s boyfriend’s birthday, I grilled some lamb burgers and bought some fancy beers.
 We invited everyone over, and had a good time.
-My gift of a bottle of Talisker went over well.by rsiv with no comments yet
+My gift of a bottle of Talisker went over well.by rsiv with

 On Friday, HB and I headed down to Reedville for our annual pig roast.
 Back in college, we had a pig roast for a frat brother/roomate’s birthday.
 Ten years later, we’re still at it.
 After a rainy but beautiful drive down 17 and 360, we arrived at the bay, had some salty fried chickens from Little River Market, and did a little setting up.